zinchse/hbo_bench/README.md

 - Implemented `torch`-like `Dataset` and `DataLoader` objects for efficient data handling.
 - Prototype (`query_explorer.py`) for experimenting with different query exploration strategies.

+> this repository is part of project [HERO: Hint-Based Efficient and Reliable Query Optimizer](https://github.com/zinchse/hero)

 # 💡 Concept

 Save all necessary data while developing a hint-based optimization approach, enabling a single look-up later instead of real execution.
 This dramatically reduces computation time during algorithm development.